CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Warrior only: Warrior receives +3 to prowess and -1 to body against one strike.
+> > _Warrior only._ Warrior receives +3 to prowess and -1 to body against one strike.
 > >
 > > {: .fs-3 }
 > > _“...he charged into the Company and thrust with his spear straight at Frodo."_ ***---&#65279;LotRII***